AndreProenza/Medical-Test-Records/README.md

 ## Setup Locally on your machine

-First of all, maven and java are required.
-So let's install them
+First of all, download the ready to execute folder: [Medical-Test-Records](https://drive.google.com/drive/folders/1UpfKsnA9aQQDwUPoirttpSWe_TlspJwn?usp=sharing) then, install maven and java.
+Let's install them

 ## Maven Instalation